PennyMac Mortgage Investment Trust (NYSE:PMT) Receives $17.91 Average PT from Analysts

 PennyMac Mortgage Investment Trust (NYSE:PMT – Get Rating) has been assigned a consensus rating of “Hold” from the ten analysts that are presently covering the firm, MarketBeat reports.
 One equities research analyst has rated the stock with a sell recommendation, one has assigned a hold recommendation and three have given a buy recommendation to the company.
 The average 12 month price objective among brokerages that have updated their coverage on the stock in the last year is $17.72.

 Several research firms have recently weighed in on PMT.
 B. Riley decreased their price target on shares of PennyMac Mortgage Investment Trust from $21.00 to $18.00 and set a “buy” rating on the stock in a research note on Friday, July 1st.
 Piper Sandler reduced their target price on shares of PennyMac Mortgage Investment Trust from $18.00 to $15.50 in a research note on Friday.
-StockNews.com downgraded shares of PennyMac Mortgage Investment Trust from a “hold” rating to a “sell” rating in a research note on Tuesday, June 28th.
-Finally, Credit Suisse Group reduced their target price on shares of PennyMac Mortgage Investment Trust to $16.00 in a research note on Monday, August 22nd.
+Credit Suisse Group reduced their target price on shares of PennyMac Mortgage Investment Trust to $16.00 in a research note on Monday, August 22nd.
+Finally, StockNews.com downgraded shares of PennyMac Mortgage Investment Trust from a “hold” rating to a “sell” rating in a research note on Tuesday, June 28th.

 Insider Buying and Selling at PennyMac Mortgage Investment Trust

-In related news, CEO David Spector purchased 20,000 shares of the company’s stock in a transaction on Thursday, September 8th.
-The stock was acquired at an average cost of $13.71 per share, for a total transaction of $274,200.00.
-Following the completion of the transaction, the chief executive officer now directly owns 232,574 shares in the company, valued at $3,188,589.54.
-The acquisition was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+In other PennyMac Mortgage Investment Trust news, CEO David Spector acquired 20,000 shares of the company’s stock in a transaction that occurred on Thursday, September 8th.
+The stock was purchased at an average price of $13.71 per share, for a total transaction of $274,200.00.
+Following the completion of the acquisition, the chief executive officer now owns 232,574 shares of the company’s stock, valued at approximately $3,188,589.54.
+The acquisition was disclosed in a filing with the SEC, which can be accessed through the SEC website.
 Company insiders own 0.78% of the company’s stock.

 Institutional Inflows and Outflows